alvin677/network-cloud-file-browser/README.md

 # Wifi File Browser
 Browse files on a computer through the web-browser.
-Download files, upload files, view images and read text documents.
+Download files, upload files, create folders, view images and read text documents.

 # Installation Guide
 To set this up, download the **app.js** file and use **Node.js** (https://nodejs.org/en) to run it.